xma711/notebook/software_engineering/devOps/continuous_delivery_book/README.md

 I should have some goals in life.
 Whatever i do, i should contribute to these goals.
-I should see the feedbacks of an action as early as possbile; and if an action leads to no contribution, then i should stop it.
+I should see the feedbacks of an action as early as possible; and if an action leads to no contribution, then i should stop it.

 How can i build a pipeline from actions to goals?
 Is it a mental pipeline or a physical pipeline?